 It’s only a four-minute song, but it feels like wave after wave of sound.
 “LIE” featuring Hanscur focuses on keyboard chords and a drum beat.
 The vocals feel like they’re fighting with the instrumentals for what should be noticed.

 “Midnight in Paris” doesn’t fit the mold that the previous songs made, but might be the best single.
 It’s a mix between Jazz, R&B, and electronic music.
-Each measure of the song works to create a compelling audio world that feels like you’re in a bar hearing it live.
-Closing Somablue is “Pale Blue.”
-It follows “Dive” and “LIE” with the use of a slow tempo and more wandering vocals.
+Each measure of the song creates a compelling audio world that feels like you’re in a bar hearing it live.
+Closing Somablu is “Pale Blue.”
+It follows “Dive” and “LIE” with a slow tempo and more wandering vocals.

-Not knowing Soma before hearing Somablu, I’m glad I listened to the EP.
+Not knowing SOMA before hearing Somablu, I’m glad I listened to the EP.
 It’s got a lot of magic that people will enjoy.
-The EP might be a little short with five tracks, but the emotion that comes from the recordings are some of the best.
+The EP might be a little short with five tracks, but the emotion that comes from the recordings is some of the best.